7 Ways Home Security Products Keep Teenagers Safe While Home Alone

 Deadbolts Reinforce Entry Points

 Strong deadbolts for home thwart intruders and give you peace of mind.
 Upgrade your locks and let your teenagers know they need to remain secure at all times.
 Smart locks will even alert you when the deadbolt opens.
-Window locks and alarms are also worth inspection.
+Window locks and alarms are also worth inspections.

 Safe & Easy Tools Offer Powerful Protection